arvindparaliya/amazon-clone/README.md

-Amazon Clone
+# Amazon Clone

-This is a simple Amazon homepage clone built using HTML and CSS.
-The project focuses on replicating Amazon's layout and styling, making it a great practice for front-end web development.
+This is a simple clone of the Amazon homepage created using HTML and CSS.
+It's built to practice front-end development by replicating the layout and design of the original Amazon site.

-Features:
+## Features

-✅ Responsive navigation bar
+- Responsive navigation bar
-✅ Grid-based product sections
+- Grid-based product layout
-✅ Styled using pure CSS
+- Styled completely with CSS (no frameworks)

-Technologies Used:
+## Technologies Used

-HTML for structure
+- HTML for the structure of the page

-CSS for styling
+- CSS for the design and layout

-How to Run:
+## How to Run

-1. Clone the repository:
+1. Clone the repository and go into the folder:

+<pre>```bash
 git clone https://github.com/arvindparaliya/amazon-clone.git
+cd amazon-clone </pre>

-2. Open index.html in a browser
+2. Locate the index.html file in the folder.

+3. Open index.html with any web browser.